 - "Memory" from the touch of heels, claws of animals and other sharp objects will remain on the linoleum forever.

-4.Tiles Made of ceramics or natural stone.
+4.Tile Made from ceramics or natural stone.
 It is considered the most practical and versatile material for the kitchen.
-Therefore, in most cases, according to the price-quality ratio, they choose it.
-In addition, the tile has such a wide range of color options that it suits any whim and design decisions.
+Therefore, in most cases, it is chosen based on the price-quality ratio.
+In addition, the tile has such a wide range of color options that it suits any whim and design solutions.
 Pros:

 - Long service life, resistance to deformation, dents;